dounai2333/CSO2-ComboLauncher/README.md

 .NET Framework 4.7.2 or newer version.

 ### Todo
+1. Refactoring 'Verify game file' feature, make the code look better, works better.

-1. Move main ui to the V7 style (which is dead project now)
+2. Rewrite the main gui to the V7 style.
+(A old dead project, no longer used)

 ⁧